 I am an Associate Professor in Structural Geology at Uppsala University in Sweden working in the young discipline of volcano-tectonics.
 I am creative, driven, and results-oriented.
-My research is focussed on the question how magma is transported and stored in the Earth's crust.
-To grasp the complexity of magma dynamics, I combine a range of different approaches, e.g. field work, structural analysis, and igneous petrology.
+My group and I focus on the question how magma is transported and stored in the Earth's crust to understand related volcanic hazards, energy, and natural resources.
+To grasp the complexity of magma dynamics, we combine a range of different approaches, e.g. field work, structural analysis, modelling, and igneous petrology.

 I love photography.
 With my pictures I try to catch and show what fascinates me about nature.

 - industrious, prize-winning writer with an h-index of 10, publishing in high-ranking multidisciplinary journals

 - strategic thinker, attracting > 1 million Euro funding since 2010